jlmartinnc/p5.js-web-editor/.github/CONTRIBUTING.md

 ### Choosing an Issue

+The best way to verify if an issue is ready to be worked on is checking if it has the [Ready for Work](https://github.com/processing/p5.js-web-editor/labels/Ready%20for%20Work) label.
+However, here are a few other suggestions to keep in mind as you explore the issues:

 -  **Please do not open a pull request for an issue that is already assigned to someone else**.
 We follow a “first assigned, first served” approach to avoid duplicated work.
 If you open a PR for an issue that someone else is already working on, your PR will be closed.

 - If an issue has been inactive for a long time, you’re welcome to check in politely by commenting to see if the assignee still plans to work on it or would be open to someone else taking over.